cicadoves/cicadoves/README.md

 # About

-Am Gary since 2001, currently an intern.
+- Currently an intern.
+- Did Web, SQL, Java, Python before, currently doing Flutter and .NET.